SumReflex Math tools

 Download

-Pattern Recognition Worksheet A visual sequence page where children study the order, name the repeat, and choose the piece that continues the pattern.
+Pattern Recognition Worksheet Children inspect the full row, name the repeat if they can, and choose the piece that completes the sequence.

 Download